An Information-Theoretic Perspective on Successive Cancellation List Decoding and Polar Code Design: Analysis of the List Decoders

 \begin{remark} The analysis in terms of $\log_{2}L_{m}$ has two weaknesses.
-First, the entropy $d_m$ only characterizes typical events, e.g., ensuring that the correct codeword stays on the list at least half of the time, whereas coding typically focuses on rarer events, e.g., block error rates less than $10^{-2}$.
-Second, the sequence $d_{m}$ is averaged over $Y_1^{N}$ but the actual decoder sees a random realization $d_m(y_1^N) = H\left(U_{\mathcal{A}^{(m)}}|Y_1^{N}=y_1^{N},U_{\mathcal{F}^{(m)}}\right)$.
-Nevertheless, we believe the results provide a useful step towards a theoretical analysis of the SCL decoder.
+First, the entropy $\ed{\Bar{D}_m}$ only characterizes typical events, e.g., ensuring that the correct codeword stays on the list at least half of the time, whereas coding typically focuses on rarer events, e.g., \own{\acp{BLER}} less than $10^{-2}$.
+Second, the sequence $\ed{\Bar{D}_m}$ is averaged over $Y_1^{N}$ but the actual decoder sees a random realization $d_m(y_1^N) = H\left(U_{\mathcal{A}^{(m)}}|Y_1^{N}=y_1^{N},U_{\mathcal{F}^{(m)}}\right)$.
+Nevertheless, we believe the results provide a useful step towards a theoretical analysis of SCL \ed{decoding}.
 The numerical results in Section \ref{sec:numerical} illustrate the accuracy of the analysis.
-To motivate the analysis further, we study the convergence properties of the \ac{r.v.} $D_m\triangleq d_m(Y_1^N)$ in Section \ref{sec:concentration}.\footnote{Note the difference between the definitions $d_m$, $d_m(y_1^N)$ and $d_m(Y_1^N)$, which should be used carefully.} \end{remark} \begin{remark} The results have significance for code design.
-To achieve good performance with an SCL decoder whose list size is $L_{m}$ during the $m$-th decoding step, a reasonable first-order design criterion is that $\log_{2}L_{m}\geq d_m$.
-This observation implies, in principle, that frozen bits should be allocated to prevent $d_m$ from exceeding $\log_{2}L_{m}$.
-Exemplary designs are provided in Section \ref{sec:numerical_awgn}. \end{remark}
+To motivate the analysis further, we study the convergence properties of the \ac{r.v.} $D_m$ in Section \ref{sec:concentration}. \end{remark} \begin{remark} The results have significance for code design.
+To achieve good performance \ed{under} SCL \ed{decoding} whose list size is $L_{m}$ during the $m$-th decoding step, a reasonable first-order design criterion is that $\log_{2}L_{m}\geq \ed{\Bar{D}_m}$.
+This observation implies, in principle, that frozen bits should be allocated to prevent $\ed{\Bar{D}_m}$ from exceeding $\log_{2}L_{m}$. \ed{Since computing $\Bar{D}_m$ requires simulations with huge list sizes (if not unbounded) and the upper bound \eqref{eq:bounds_UB} ignores the affect of frozen bits, we use the lower bound \eqref{eq:bounds_LB} as the proxy for designs.} \ed{Motivated by the observations of Remark \ref{remark:rare_events}, we believe that a relatively low \ac{SNR} values should be chosen for the analysis in order to capture rare events.
+Using these guidelines, e}xemplary designs are provided in Section \ref{sec:numerical_awgn}. \end{remark}